Mathématique: Lantean Dream Team: Part 2

 They balance together on a fault line of reality.

-Before Sheppard can strike the dead flint of his rational thoughts, Morgan steps between them and the tear in the world.
+Before Sheppard can strike the dead flint of rational thought, Morgan steps between them and the tear in the world.

 Her arms are thrown wide.
 She plants her feet on the split between the chair room and something dark and strange.